ReemaM/Think-Code-Deliver/README.md

 # Think-Code-Deliver

 ## Introduction
-In this tutorial, we will talk a bit about the design thinking methodology of IBM, then we will make our own Cloud Web App using IBM Cloud and its services.
+In this tutorial we will make our own Cloud Web App using IBM Cloud and its services.
+Starting from securing user information by using App ID service, to using IBM Cloud Cloudant database.
+In the end we will deploy our app both locally and to the cloud.

 ## Prerequisites
 * [IBM Cloud](https://ibm.biz/thinkcodedeliver "IBM Cloud")
 * [IBM Cloud CLI](https://ibm.biz/ibmcloudcli "IBM Cloud CLI")
 * [Node.js npm](https://nodejs.org/en "Node.js")

-## Design Thinking
-It's a framework to solve problems at the speed and scale of the modern enterprise.
-Whether you’re re-envisioning the customer experience for a multinational bank or planning your product’s next release, Design Thinking keeps you focused on what matters to users as you lead your team from ideas to outcomes.
-Design Thinking is a modern methodology to try and find solutions to everyday problems.
-It gives you the chance to be in the shoes of your customers, clients or marketed segment.

 ## Architecture